gt-big-data/installation-guide/README.md

 GT Big Data Club Installation Guide
 ===================================

 Hi, this is the installation guide for GT Big Data Club.
 It contains instructions on how to install everything that you need to start hacking with us.
-This guide is separated by the different layers of our application (ui, clusterer, and crawling) and by OS (Windows and Mac OSX).
-So, check out the section that your interested in, grab a soda, and start installing.
+This guide is separated by the different layers of our application (UI, Clustering, and Crawling) and by OS (Windows and Mac OSX).
+Check out the section that your interested in, grab a soda, and start installing!

 General
 -------
 There are certain tools and technologies that all parts of the team interact with.
 These are:

-#### git:
+#### Git:
 A free and open source distributed version control system designed to handle everything from small to very large projects with speed and efficiency.

 ##### Windows